drkvogel/bb-quizzes/setup.md

     $ ngrok 9000                    # then submit to browsershots.org

 Serving files from .tmp, app
-scripts, e.g. main.js, are deployed to .tmp?
-They don't update on refresh, unlike .html pages https://github.com/yeoman/generator-webapp#readme
+scripts, e.g. main.js, are deployed to .tmp if they don't seem to update on refresh, check gulp output to see if there is an error in your script https://github.com/yeoman/generator-webapp#readme
 HTML does update dynamically with `gulp serve`

 JSLint vs JSHint